rye-com/n8n-nodes-rye/README.md

 **Terminal States:**

+- `awaiting_confirmation` - Checkout is awaiting confirmation
 - `completed` - Checkout successfully completed
 - `failed` - Checkout failed
-- `cancelled` - Checkout was cancelled

 **Best Practice**: After polling completes, use a **Switch** or **IF** node to route your workflow based on the final status.